renatobo/bonogps/README.md

 ## Daily Usage

 1. Turn on the ESP32 and wait a few minutes for the GPS to get a fix on position (on BN devices, the red led will blink every second)
-2. Open your preferred mobile app and connect
+2. Open your preferred mobile app and connect it to your BonoGPS-*ABCD* device
 3. Enjoy your ride!

-Most runtime configurations are managed via the web-based interface: you can use your phone or any device with a web browser which is able to connect to either the built-in Access Point the BonoGPS provides or (if you are home and on you have configured the WiFi Client credentials) [http://bonogps.local](http://bonogps.local)
+Most runtime configurations are managed via its web-based interface: you can use your phone or any device with a web browser which is able to connect to either the built-in Access Point the BonoGPS provides or (if you are home and on you have configured the WiFi Client credentials) [http://bonogps.local](http://bonogps.local)

 ![Main page of web configuration panel from mobile device](software/using/webinterface_root_mobile.png)